MicrosoftDocs/power-automate-docs/articles/desktop-flows/analyze-automation-activity-copilot.md

 ### High-level process

-1. Once the user inputs a valid prompt, Copilot will try to generate a valid [FetchXml](#what-are-fetchxml-queries) query based on it.
+1. Once the user inputs a valid prompt, Copilot tries to generate a valid [FetchXml](#what-are-fetchxml-queries) query based on it.
 2. If the generated FetchXml is valid, the query is then executed against the Dataverse backend under the current user's security context to retrieve matching data.
-This ensures that users only see data that they are already authorized to access.
+This ensures that users only see data that they're already authorized to access.
 3. Copilot then determines the most suitable output visualization, such as a table, pie chart, bar chart, or line chart, to effectively present the insights and data to the user.

 ### What are fetchXml queries?